Mike Toglia Player Props: Rockies vs. Brewers

 Mike Toglia At The Plate

-- Toglia is batting .181 with two doubles, two home runs and five walks.
+- Toglia has two doubles, two home runs and six walks while batting .186.

-- This year, Toglia has totaled at least one hit in 13 of 25 games (52.0%), and had multiple hits twice.
+- In 14 of 26 games this year (53.8%), Toglia has reached base via hit, and that includes multiple hits twice.

-- He has hit a home run in two of 25 games played this season, and in 2.2% of his plate appearances.
+- In 26 games played this season, he has hit a homer in two of them.

-- Toglia has driven in a run in six games this year (24.0%), but has had no multiple-RBI games.
+- Toglia has driven in a run in six games this season (23.1%), but has had no multiple-RBI games.

-- In 10 of 25 games this year, he has scored, including multiple runs once.
+- In 11 of 26 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.